instana/artifactory-resource/README.md

 Retrieves a specific version of the artifact based.
 It also populates a `version` file, containing the artifact version.

+The `in` method accepts an optional `version_file` configuration that specifies the path of a file containing the version to download, rather than the latest version that is passed in input automatically by Concourse.
+This can be very handy when working with versioning pinning for resources, especially in combination with the [`semver`](https://github.com/concourse/semver-resource) resource.

 ### `out`